kumarrao1/Higgs/README.md

 2.Go to Extensions (Ctrl/Cmd+Shift+X)
 3.Search for the extension - Codex
 4.Click Install
-5.You will be prompted to login to ChatGPT using your enterprise ID.
+5.You can connect to Codex now.
+Most often, you will need to login to ChatGPT, if you havent done so before.
+Use your enterprise ID to log in.
 6.Connect and use Codex on Visual Studio code.

 When using Codex, you will be prompted to install the relevant Python files.
 Codex helps you with this.